Also known as frequently ignored answers, but here they are anyway…

 Will you read my novel?

 Like most published authors I get a lot of requests from people wanting help with their writing, and I wouldn’t be able to help everyone – I’d never get any of my own work done.
-But if you’re really serious about it, I do teach creative writing once or twice a year, at places like Arvon, Ty Newydd and Urban Writers, and hold the occasional writing retreat – for more information on this, please look here.
+But if you’re really serious about it, I teach creative writing once or twice a year, at places like Arvon, Ty Newydd and Urban Writers, and also hold the occasional writing retreat in the French Alps – for more information on this, please look here.

 Will you answer some questions for my book report?